 - Crater exploration

 Queen Elizabeth national park is situated in western Uganda spanning the districts of Rukungiri, Kamyenge, Kasese which is about 410km and 5-6 hours’ drive from Kampala.
 One can use road routes from Kampala -Masaka- Mbarara- Kasese, or Kampala via mubende-fortportal-kasese by road.
 But not only that the park can be accessed by road but you can use flight from Entebbe international airport or Kanjansi airfield then flight to Mweya airstrip in the park, Kasese airfield and Kihihi airstrip.

 - Ishasha wilderness camp

-I personally enjoyed queen Elizabeth national park and I really recommend one who has the desire to, the park is blessed.
+I personally enjoyed my safari in Queen Elizabeth national park and I really recommend one who has the desire to, the park is blessed.
 Do you have a desire of hiring a car whether it’s a self-drive or guided trip to queen Elizabeth national park, feel free to send us your firstname.lastname@example.org or call us on 0700135510 and talk to our reservation Manger?